IEC Recognized Organization (RO) Canada Programs

 Do I need a medical exam to participate on IEC under RO status?

-The regulation is exactly the same, so if your country of citizenship requires a medical exam, you will also need it for your RO application.
-This is the same if you would like to work in specific fields that require a medical exam.
+The regulation for RO participants is exactly the same as Regular IEC, so if your country of citizenship requires a medical exam, you will also need it for your RO application or if you are planning to work in a specific field.
 Learn more about the medical exam requirements here.

 Yes, but you should have a new passport at the time of activation, so you can get the full duration of your work permit.